 In FRIDAY, Baloise launched Germany’s most popular digital insurer in just four years as part of its Simply Safe strategy.
 After establishing a technology centre in Warsaw in 2020 to enable growth in Europe, the next important milestone for FRIDAY now is entering the French market.
 The goal is the same, namely, to become the most popular digital insurer in the country.

 Baloise invests in the Berlin-based start-up KUNO, which offers financial and HR administration services for companies – from finance and accounting, through controlling and reporting to HR and payroll management.
-Through this investment, we provide increased support for companies within our ecosystems, adding a further component to the service offering for portfolio companies.
+Through this investment, we are adding a further component to the service offering for our portfolio companies.

 Baloise invests in Danish company GoMore, a mobility service provider that offers peer-to-peer car sharing and leasing.
 Members can share their cars with each other by renting them out when they are not using them or via ride sharing, and many of the members also lease their cars at excellent prices directly from GoMore.
 Sharing models such as this help to protect the environment and reduce CO2 emissions.